skodaconnect/skodaconnect/README.md

 ## Breaking changes

 - **From version 1.1.0** and onwards there has been changes to token handling, login procedure and overall mode streamlined code.
+Logins should now be significantly faster and reliable.

 - **From version 1.0.40** and onwards there has been changes to Skoda API and this might break the integration for some cars.